jpgordon00/PlayFabUnityUpdater/README.md

         - id, a unique integer identifier where the largest version is the version assigned to players.
         - buildVersion, a string where the a matching build version for [PlayFab Matchmaking 2.0](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/matchmaking/) can be used.
         - content, a array of objects containing name, filename and contentKey for each file.
 The attribute 'contentKey' should match the content key for the given file in the CDN, which should be a path.
-- Set the current update version by setting the attribute 'CurrentVersion' to be a string matching a version title.
-This should be in title data.
+- In title data, Set the current update version by setting the attribute 'CurrentVersion' to be a string matching a version title.
-- Add all the required files listed in 'content' for whatever versions you want to support into the PlayFab CDN.
+- Add all the required files listed in 'content', the PlayFab CDN in the developer portal, for whatever versions you want to support into the PlayFab CDN.
 > The content key for any file is a folder with the name of the version appended by the 'contentKey' value for that file.
-This means files are seperated by each new version.
+Each version should have a folder with all supported files in that folder, where 'contentKey' matches the fileName    .
 - Deploy two Azure Functions and register them on PlayFab Cloudscript Functions.
 > [Deploy](https://docs.microsoft.com/en-us/azure/devops/pipelines/targets/azure-functions?view=azure-devops&tabs=dotnet-core%2Cyaml) PollUpdater and PollUpdaterContent to the cloud.
 Ensure you have SimpleJSON.cs somewhere in your source.
 > Register PollUpdater and PollUpdaterContent in [PlayFab Functions](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript-af/quickstart)